Followers

 To Russia with Love

-Recent events in the Crimea struck me to blog about that land's connection to the Yankee Doodle Spies.
-And that connection is John Paul Jones, renowned naval hero who arguably played a pivotal role in helping Imperial Russia fulfill its ambitions against the Turkish masters of the Crimea.
+Recent events in Crimea prompted me to blog about that land's connection to the Yankee Doodle Spies.
+That connection involves John Paul Jones, the renowned naval hero who arguably played a key role in helping Imperial Russia pursue its ambitions against the Turkish rulers of Crimea.
 Jones was born in Scotland as John Paul.
-He took to sea at an early age and eventually became a ship's master.
-But his violent nature caused him to face criminal sanctions and he eventually adopted a new name by adding "Jones" to his birth name.
-The controversial merchant mariner connected to America via his brother, who had settled in Fredericksburg, Virginia.
-When the war with Britain came he entered the new American navy and became one of its most celebrated heroes.
+He went to sea at an early age and eventually became a ship's master.
+However, his fierce temper led to criminal charges, and he eventually adopted the name Jones by adding it to his birth name.
+The controversial merchant mariner linked to America through his brother, who settled in Fredericksburg, Virginia.
+When the war with Britain broke out, he joined the new American navy and became one of its most celebrated heroes.

 America's Fighting Sailor

-Jones was a unique character, ruthless and fearless, and willing to take on any challenge.
-He is known for many successful one-on-one ship fights, not the least of which is his epic battle with the Serapis, and extremely bold raids on England, Scotland, and Ireland.
-He tried to take out a fleet of merchant vessels at Whitehaven by fire but the plans did not come to fruition and only one ship was burned.
+Jones was a unique character—ruthless and fearless, willing to take on any challenge.
+He was known for many successful one-on-one ship fights, notably his epic battle with the Serapis, and daring raids on England, Scotland, and Ireland.
+He attempted to destroy a fleet of merchant vessels at Whitehaven by fire, but the plan was not carried out, and only one ship was burned.
 Still, his exploits sent a message heard around the world: the US Navy could and would fight anyone, anywhere!
-Jones was friends with Benjamin Franklin and became a sort of a rock star in some circles.
-But he also made many enemies because of his temper.
-In the summer of 1782 he was considered for command of a first-rate named America but Congress later gave the ship to France.
-Instead, he was given duties in Europe aimed at obtaining prize money.
-When that assignment ended he was stuck in Paris without "portfolio."
+Jones was friends with Benjamin Franklin and became a rock star in some circles.
+However, he also made many enemies due to his temper.
+In the summer of 1782, he was considered for command of a first-rate named America, but Congress later gave the ship to France.
+Instead, he was assigned duties in Europe aimed at obtaining prize money.
+When that assignment ended, he was stuck in Paris without a portfolio.

 Whitehaven Raid